Valorant-Draft-Circuit/vdc-bot/docs/queue/Commands.md

 # Queue Commands

-This document describes the available queue and match-related slash commands implemented in the bot, their arguments, current behavior (based on code), and permission notes.
+This document describes the queue and match-related slash commands implemented in the bot, the arguments they accept, how they behave (based on the current implementation), and permission notes.
+The content below was synced from the command handlers and command structure in the codebase.

 ## `/match cancel`

-- Description: Player-facing command intended to initiate a cancel vote for an active match.
+- Description: Player-facing command to start or cast a vote to cancel an active match.
-- Current behavior (code): Not yet implemented — the command handler replies ephemerally: "Match cancel voting will be enabled soon.
-For now, please contact a queue admin." (`src/interactions/commands/match.js`).
-- Intended / planned behavior (requirements): When live, only players in the match (or DM mirror) should be able to run this.
-Calling the command adds the voter to `vdc:match:{id}:cancel_votes`.
-If votes meet the configured threshold (design docs reference ~80% of players), the match is marked canceled, players are unlocked, channels are removed/archived, and no backfill occurs.
+- Current behavior (code): Implemented.
+When run the command:
-- Args: none (should be invoked from the match context/thread or DM mirror so the bot can resolve the queue id).
+  - Resolves the current match ID from the caller's `vdc:player:{id}.currentQueueId` (so it should be run from the match context or a user in the match).
+  - Verifies the caller is marked `in_match` and is a participant of the match.
+  - Adds the caller to the `vdc:match:{id}:cancel_votes_yes` set and removes them from the `...:cancel_votes_no` set.
+  - If the yes vote percentage meets or exceeds the configured `queue.cancelThreshold` (default ~80%), the match is cancelled: players' `status` reset to `idle`, match keys and vote keys deleted, and the bot attempts channel cleanup.
+  - If no formal vote is active yet, the command will post a pinned vote message in the match chat with Yes/No buttons and set a short TTL (vote state stored in Redis for ~5 minutes).

+- Args: none.
-- Permissions: only members of the match (implementation planned).
+- Permissions: only players in the match (the code checks the player's in-match state and membership in the match roster).

 ## Match submission (use `/submit` or the match embed Submit button)

 - Description: Finalize a match by submitting an external Tracker.gg match URL (manual end).
-Use the global `/submit` command or the Submit button on the match embed.

-- Behavior: Opening the Submit modal (via `/submit` or the match embed) asks for a Tracker.gg match URL.
-The bot validates the URL/format, extracts the Riot gameID, POSTS to the Numbers service, marks the match completed, and unlocks players.
+This currently uses a modal to collect a Tracker.gg URL, validates/extracts the Riot gameID, and posts to the Numbers service to mark the match completed and unlock players.
 - Args: none (modal collects the Tracker URL).
 - Permissions: only members of the match may submit results.

 ## `/queue join`